Dr Owen Williams

 - Vehicle Integrated Data Acquisition

-Owen’s main areas of expertise are in motorcycle dynamics and simulation and currently works with a small team of engineers from the motorcycle industry, working at the highest levels of motorcycle sport in the world.
-The combination of motorcycle dynamics and structural composites is a current research interest and a subject of particular interest to the industry.
+Owen’s main areas of expertise are in motorcycle dynamics and simulation and he currently works with a small team of engineers from the motorcycle industry and up to the highest levels of motorcycle sport in the world.
+The combination of motorcycle dynamics and advanced data acquisition is a current research interest and a subject of particular interest to the industry.

 Recent activities include: